Audioboo/audioboo-ruby-oauth/README.md

 bundle install
 ```

 Edit consumer_key.rb to include your API consumer key & secret.
-You can obtain these from your [Audioboo services page](http://audioboo.fm/account/services).
+You can obtain these from your [audioBoom services page](https://audioboom.com/account/services).

 Usage
 =====